ennuicastr/ennuicastr/docs/mp4-recording.md

 of the MP4 format that consists essentially of many MP4 fragments concatenated together.
 While it's not technically correct MP4, I'm yet to encounter a program that can't decode it correctly, so it would probably be safe to use it.

+## Details

+The FFmpeg documentation on the `ismv` format contains an excellent explanation for the problems with MP4, reproduced here:

+    The mov/mp4/ismv muxer supports fragmentation.
+Normally, a MOV/MP4 file has all the metadata about all packets stored in one location (written at the end of the file, it can be moved to the start for better playback by adding faststart to the movflags, or using the qt-faststart tool).
+A fragmented file consists of a number of fragments, where packets and metadata about these packets are stored together.
+Writing a fragmented file has the advantage that the file is decodable even if the writing is interrupted (while a normal MOV/MP4 is undecodable if it is not properly finished), and it requires less memory when writing very long files (since writing normal MOV/MP4 files stores info about every single packet in memory until the file is closed).
+The downside is that it is less compatible with other applications.